-5 Ratios based upon the CoStar data probably overstate the fraction of green office space in the U.S. inventory, since CoStar's coverage of smaller and older office buildings is less complete.
-The fraction of rated space in the U.S. is based on the certified office space per state as a fraction of total office space per state, as covered by CoStar.
-The fraction of the absolute number of office buildings with a green rating is (continued at bottom of next page)
+5 Ratios based upon the CoStar data probably overstate the fraction of green office space in the US inventory, since CoStar's coverage of smaller and older office buildings is less complete.
+The ratio of rated space in the United States is based on the certified office space as a fraction of total office space per state, as covered by CoStar.
+The ratio of the absolute number of office buildings with a green rating is smaller than the ratio of total office space, as green buildings are typically larger than the otherwise comparable nongreen office building.

-Texas, Washington, and Minnesota - more than five percent of office buildings are rated.
-The incidence of green office space is almost nine percent in California - 122 million square feet of office space are labeled.
+rated.
+The incidence of green office space is almost 9 percent in California-122 million square feet of office space are labeled.
 In a large number of states, however, only a small fraction of office space is certified by Energy Star or the USGBC.
 Apart from California, states with extreme temperatures are apparently more likely to have rated office buildings.